Table of Contents[Hide][Show]

 - In Flight Services

 Most (if not all) U.S. air carriers are taking every opportunity they can to charge passengers for extras: bags, food, the ability to choose your seat.
 Southwest Airlines is refreshingly different.
-They’re more than just a way to get cheap flights…they’re a really great airline.
+Between the no change or baggage fees, open seating, and family boarding, they’re more than just a way to get cheap flights…they’re a really great airline.
 We’re breaking down the differences with everything you need to know about flying Southwest Airlines.

 Disclosure: TravelingMom posts may contain affiliate links.
 If you click through and buy, TravelingMom will receive a small commission at no additional charge to you.